tylerlengyel/dslPhil/DSL_Specifications.md

 ### TAGS Array

-The `TAGS` array lists the SVG element names that the conversion script recognizes.
-Each element’s index is used in the encoding process:
+The `TAGS` array lists the SVG element names recognized by the converter.
+Each element’s index is used to encode the start and end of an element.

 ```js
 const TAGS = [